 This is what your piece looks like after you have crocheted Rows 1, 2 and 3.
 To keep building up this design, you continue repeating Rows 2 and 3.

 Don’t the bobbles surrounded by this delicate trellis structure look so gorgeous?
 The Bobble Trellis Stitch has such a romantic and intricate feel to it, and it is not hard to crochet once you get used to the pattern!

 Here is a video of me crocheting the Bobble Trellis Stitch so you can see it all in action!

 My Calla Lily Cardigan using the bobble trellis stitch will be up shortly!
 I hope you enjoy learning how to crochet this stitch and are excited to use it in a garment!

-Feel free to pin the below image to your Pinterest boards and practice this stitch so you will be ready to crochet your own Calla Lily Cardigans once the pattern is up!
+Feel free to pin the below image to your Pinterest boards and practice this stitch so you can crochet your own Calla Lily Cardigans (free pattern HERE)!
 I know I will be using this delicate and beautiful stitch in future designs!